uber/h3-py/readme.md

 `h3-py` wraps the [H3 Core Library](https://github.com/uber/h3),
 which is written in C.
-Both projects employ [semantic versioning](https://semver.org/), with versions of the form X.Y.Z.
+Both projects employ [semantic versioning](https://semver.org/), with versions taking the form X.Y.Z.

-`h3-py` will match the version of the core library it is wrapping in major (X) and minor (Y) numbers, but may be different on the patch (Z) number.
+`h3-py` will match the C library in major (X) and minor (Y) numbers, but may be different on the patch (Z) number.

-You can use `h3.versions()` to see the version numbers for both `h3-py` and the core C library.
+You can use `h3.versions()` to see the version numbers for both `h3-py` and the C library.
 For example,

 ```python
 >>> import h3